UCDavisLibrary/fin-server/services/fin/fin-ac/README.md

 ## discovery

 - LDP Access
-  - If a user has been temporarily granted `discovery` access to the specified path via FinAC PUT, the user will be promoted to the `discovery` agent.
+  - If a user has been temporarily granted access to the specified path via FinAC PUT, the user will be promoted to the `discovery` agent.
 - Essync access:
   - yes.
 This container will be accessible via `Essync` and therefore the search API.
 - API access: